 First of all, our goal is to ensure constructive and quality reporting on the happening in the innovation ecosystems in Southeast Europe (SEE).
 We focus on the milestones in the development of the local startup and tech community, the trends and people that shape the future economy of the region, the perspectives of entrepreneurs who have succeeded or failed and want to share the lessons learned with the community. Тo make sure that the stories of local innovators reach global audiences, we report exclusively in English.

-At The Recursive, we strive to develop journalism that fosters the development of innovation ecosystems by covering, reporting, and elaborating on the diverse processes and stakeholders within the community.
+At The Recursive, we strive to develop independent journalism that fosters the development of innovation ecosystems by covering, reporting, and elaborating on the diverse processes and stakeholders within the community.

 For us substance is important.
 We go beyond traditional business or traditional tech.
 We are about the ones who are actually using innovation as a tool for a better life, business, and society.
 About the environment that enables positive and sustainable change.